lucywoodman/climate-change/README.md

 # Climatic

-Climatic is helping people to learn about climate change, by being the most accurate online content, so folk can learn quickly and easily.
+Climatic helps people learn about climate change by providing the most accurate online content so people can learn quickly and easily.

 [mockup-image]

 ## Features

+### Existing Features

 - **Navigation**
-  - Identical on all pages, easy to find and use, the fully responsive navigation bar includes links to the homepage (via the logo), "What is Climate Change?" and "Timeline".
+  - Identical across all pages, easy to find and use, the fully responsive navigation bar includes links to the homepage (via the logo), "What's Climate Change?" and "Timeline".
-  - This allows users to easily navigate between page on all devices without needing to us the browser's 'back' button.
+  - This allows users to easily navigate between pages on all devices without having to use the browser's "back" button.
+- **Typography**
+  - A considerate font in a large font size.
+For easier reading.
+  - High contrast for accessibility.
 - **Header images**
-  - Photograph with text overlay to allow the user to see why they're on each page.
+  - Photo with text overlay so users can see why they are on that particular page.
-  - Stunning, high quality photography (hat tip to Annie Spratt ♥️) to catch the eye and draw attention.
+  - Stunning, high quality photography (hat tip to Annie Spratt ♥️) to capture the eye and grab attention.

-### Existing Features
+- **Supporting images**
+- **Learn more CTA**
+- **Links section**
+- **Credits**
+- **Footer**
+- **What's Climate Change page**
+- **Timeline page**

 ### Features Left to Implement